savong/OutOfOrderStreamAggregation/README.md

 * Apache Kafka
 * and others

+Format of each stream element is a text seperated by comma (timestamp, value).
+For example:
+* timestamp, value
+* 2024.5.12 12:14:12, 856.45

 ## Source code and programming structure:
 We have implemented the following operators:
 * Minimum